NCSU-CSC-510-F2024/PopcornPicks/README.md

 - **Insightful:** Get movie insights at a glance.
 - **Comprehensive:** Supports a wide array of user-preferred movies.
 - **Simple:** Easy installation and setup – start discovering great movies in no time!"
+- **Personal:** Save and curate your watchlist on your very own Popcorn Picks account!

 ## Documentation
 Checkout for project documentation at our [wiki page](https://github.com/adipai/PopcornPicks/wiki)

-## Project Presentation Video
+## Features
-You can see the project presentation at - https://youtu.be/ymAo_zXfZ0c
+For a detailed breakdown of our current features, see our video: - https://youtu.be/ymAo_zXfZ0c

 ## Project Description
 PopcornPicks is a user-friendly movie recommender that curates a tailored list of 10 movie predictions based on user-provided movie preferences.
 Users can input their favorite movies, and our algorithm refines recommendations based on feedback—Liked, Disliked, or Yet To Watch.
-Additionally, PopcornPicks offers the convenience of emailing the recommended movies, enhancing the movie-watching experience.
+Additionally, PopcornPicks offers the convenience of emailing the recommended movies, or saving them to your account watchlist, enhancing the movie-watching experience.
 For the system architecture and other details, please refer to our [wiki page](https://github.com/adipai/PopcornPicks/wiki)

 ## Core Applications of the Project